 • Electronic organizer

 Don’t forget to secure an adequate supply of prescription medications for your trip.
-It’s advisable to have extra on hand in case of unexpected delays.
+I recommend you have extra on hand in case of unexpected delays.

 Keep your medications in their original containers with clear labels for easy identification.